AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 One of the most interesting aspects of working with these devices is the way STM tackled the boot selection process, that is, what portion of the memory is used for the stack pointer start.
 In STM32F0xx devices, there are basically four ways you can boot the MCU: main flash memory, main system memory, embedded SRAM memory, and an "empty check" option only available to STM32F04x and STM32F09x devices.

-Despite this page being written for the STM32F072 MCU that I use mainly in my boards, the principles, calculations and simulations are very device-agnostic in the sense that they should work for any STM32F0xx device with some mild adaptation or none at all.
+This articule is written for the STM32F072 MCU that I use mainly in my boards.
+The [part 2](../reset_article_2/reset_article_2.md) will discuss the adaptation for other families of STM32 microcontrollers; however, all of those will take over from the principles, calculations and simulations in this article.

 In this article I will detail the many possibilities there are for handling these boot options, and the design of a reset circuit that can reset the MCU simply or drive it to bootloader, using a single push button.